akismkn/Admin-Dashboard/README.md

 ## Overview

 This project is an Admin Dashboard designed for managing various tasks and accessing important information efficiently.
-It utilizes a combination of CSS Grid and Flexbox to create a responsive and visually appealing layout.
+It utilizes a combination of CSS Grid for layout structure and Flexbox for certain elements to create a responsive and visually appealing layout.

 ## Features